Get Tech Tips

 Beer can cold, like most “rules of thumb,” is far too inaccurate to be useful (at the risk of overstating the obvious).

 Try this out instead

 What I do recommend is becoming fully familiar with:

 - The design CFM of the system and the sensible/latent requirements of your area

 - The efficiency of the equipment you are working on (to help anticipate condensing temperature)

 - Type of metering device (to understand target superheat)

 - Static pressure

-Add a good understanding of all of these readings and when and where to take then in the mix and THEN and ONLY THEN have you earned the right to make jokes about beer can cold.
-If you have not yet understood the concepts I would advise starting by reading THIS and then listening to THIS
+Add a good understanding of all of these readings, and when and where to take them in the mix, and THEN and ONLY THEN have you earned the right to make jokes about beer can cold.
+If you have not yet understood the concepts, I would advise starting by reading about the 5 Pillars of HVAC/R Diagnosis and then listening to THIS.

 P.S. – Just for fun, we created some “beer can cold” and other inside joke gear that you can find at HVACSchoolshop.com.